kushguptacse/designPattern/README.md

 > We cannot track handler and cannot undo action done by previous handler.Commands are Trackable, we can store the order in which commands executed and can't undo actions also.<br/>

 **Command ->**<br/>
-1. When you want a method call to be treated like an object Command is used.Actual info like arguments and actual operation is encapsulated inside an object called command.
+1. When you want a method call to be treated like an object, Command is used.Actual info like arguments and actual operation is encapsulated inside an object called command.
 2. Advantage of command is that what would have been a method call now an object and can be stored in a collection and actual operation can be executed later.
 3. In command Undo or Redo support is present for particular object. if supporting such operations keep track of duration of queued objects as the size of may get increased in such case.
 4. Command can inherit from command if they require to re-use some code from parent.